SirGnip/ClipDashboard/README.md

     - open url after substituting current clipboard into a url (ex: http://docs.oracle.com/javase/8/docs/api/javax/swing/SpinnerDateModel.htm l (any way to search for docs given just a class/interface name?)
     - buffer
-        - append/prepend system clipboard to selected buffers (if I want to incrementally build up a long clipboard buffer entry)
+        - x append/prepend system clipboard to selected buffers (if I want to incrementally build up a long clipboard buffer entry)
-            - maybe CONFIGURABLE action on "store"?
-                - append new clip to buffer?
-                - prepend/append/replace selected clips in buffer with text in system clipboard?
-        - replace
+        - x replace
         - insert after selected (don't want to do "before selected" because then I could never insert anything at the end of the list.
 The combinaton of "after selected" and "store at head" lets me put stuff anywhere
         - reorder
         - variable substitution that can reference other buffers (by index? indexes can change easily.
 Some tagging mechanism by color? icon? assigned number? initial text?)